basnijholt/home-assistant-streamdeck-yaml/README.md

 brightness: 100  # Default brightness of the Stream Deck (0-100)
 state_entity_id: binary_sensor.anyone_home  # Entity to sync display state with
 auto_reload: true  # Automatically reload the configuration file when it changes
+return_to_home_after_no_presses: # Return to the home screen after 5s of no button events
+  home_page: home
+  duration: 5
 pages:
   - name: Home
     buttons: